MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/lighthouse.md

    ![A Lighthouse report for the Accessibility category](./lighthouse-images/accessibility-lighthouse-result.png)

-1. Select an item in the report to learn more about it.
+1. Select an item in the report.
+The item is expanded to show more information:

    ![An expanded issue in a Lighthouse report](./lighthouse-images/accessibility-lighthouse-result-issue-expanded.png)

-1. Click the **Learn more** link to view the documentation of the issue:
+1. Click the **Learn ...** link.
+Documentation about the issue is displayed:

    ![View the documentation of an issue](./lighthouse-images/accessibility-web-dev-accessibility-audits-learn-more.png)